mathias/projects/README.md

 I am using a [RockPro64 board](https://www.pine64.org/rockpro64/), a SATA riser, and a [hot swap SATA cage](https://www.rosewill.com/rosewill-rsv-sata-cage-34-hard-disk-drive-cage/p/9SIA072GJ92556) to build a small, low-power NAS box.

+**Current status**: canceled due to power issues for powering both HDDs and the RockPro64 board.

 ## License